RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Next, the 'economies' table was joined using the 'INNER JOIN' ('LEFT JOIN' could be used as well) clause through the 'country' column:

-'INNER JOIN economies c ON e.country = c.country'
+'INNER JOIN economies e ON e.country = c.country'

 Since the table is supposed to contain data for other European countries, but it is not clearly specified which ones, all countries located on the European continent were selected.